TRIPATHISHIWANSHI/quiz-app/README.md

 ***Credits***
-This project was created by [SHIWANSHI TRIPATHI].
-Questions for the quiz were inspired by various sources.
+This project was created by SHIWANSHI TRIPATHI Questions for the quiz were inspired by various sources.
 ***License***
 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own purposes.